nomilous/ipso/README.md

 ### Highlight

 It can quickly start up a node-inspector session on a v8 debugger socket.
+It may at some point seamlessly attach to the running tests, with `Module.does(...)` specifying breakpoints. (that would be very! very! nice...)

 ```
 $ ipso --mocha -e name